mosaic-addons/best-scenario/README.md

 ## Background

-Find out more about the creation process of the scenario by reading our publication once it has been published.
+Find out more about the creation process of the scenario by reading our publication once it has been published in the Conference Proceeedings of [CSUM 2022](https://csum.civ.uth.gr).